Ultimate Hike Guide to Bugaboo Provincial Park

 Backcountry Camping in the Bugaboos

-If you are looking to sleep under the stars, with the mountains and glaciers as your neighbors, then Bugaboo Provincial Park is for you.
+If you want to sleep under the stars, with the mountains and glaciers as your neighbors, then Bugaboo Provincial Park is for you.
 In this park, you can enjoy the comfort of your own tent or the perks of a backcountry hut.

 The Boulder Campground is the quieter campground, as it is a further approach to the climbing routes.
 If you don’t plan on climbing and want a more isolated stay, this is the right campground.
 When camping here, be sure to allocate some time to hike the extra kilometer to the Applebee Dome – the views and glacial lake here should not be missed.